 Fort Snelling State Park

 Located at the confluence of the Mississippi and Minnesota rivers, this well-loved park combines history with outdoor recreation.
-The park gets its name from the fort located on its grounds, dating back to the 1820s.
-Visitors can tour the fort and learn about the area's fascinating history.
+The park gets its name from the fort on its grounds, which dates back to the 1820s.
+You can tour the fort and learn about the area’s fascinating history.

 Minnehaha Regional Park